transdigiware/blockchain/security.md

 ### Storage
 {: #ibp-security-kubernetes-storage}

-Data at rest, that is in storage, can also be encrypted.
 When the blockchain console deploys a node, storage is dynamically provisioned for that node from persistent storage.
 You have the option of encrypting the persistent volume but there may be some performance implications with encryption to consider.

 Customers are responsible for encrypting their own storage and the encryption must occur before any blockchain components are deployed to the cluster.
 {: important}